havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 parallelExecution in Test := false
 ```

-## How do I set log levels? `warn`, `info`, `debug` and `error` don't work any more
+## How do I set log levels?

+`warn`, `info`, `debug` and `error` don't work any more.

-The new syntax in SBT 0.9.x is:
+The new syntax in the SBT 0.9.x shell is:
 ```text
 > set logLevel := Level.Warn
 ```

-You can also include this in your `build.sbt` file but you just remove the `set` command prefix so it becomes:
+Or in your `build.sbt` file write:

 ```scala
 logLevel := Level.Warn
 ```

-## What happened to the web development and webstart support?
+## What happened to the web development and Web Start support?

 Web application support was split out into a plugin.
 See the [xsbt-web-plugin] project.

-Webstart support still needs a new home.
+Web Start support still needs a new home.
 Please consider adopting it!
 Use the [mailing list] for guidance.